 What seems to be just around the corner, isn’t always that easy to reach in reality.
 The roads are narrow, speed limits are low and the chances are high that you won’t drive on a motorway at all.

 Moreover, everyone drives carefully and slowly.
-It’s not rare that big RVs block a road for a while when trying to bypass each other.
+It’s not rare that big RVs block a road for a while when try to bypass each other.

 Driving in Norway is quite special.
 So whenever Google Maps sets 4 hours to drive 200 kilometres, count with one to one and a half hours more.